jeganm06/jeganm06/README.md

 ---

 ### *BIP Integration*
-- Working on *New SUV and Transit models* for structural and durability simulations.
-- Focused on high-quality mesh generation and result interpretation using industry-leading CAE tools.

 - Inputs required for the integration process are collected and report to Lead in case any missing details in the inputs.
 - Receive modeling completed FE files and start integration process for the respective assembly.
 - De-Penetrating the BIP model with appropriate thickness ratio with verifying and assigning property name and MAT values as per BOM.